 How Long Does It Take to Get an Online Nurse Practitioner Doctorate?

-The amount of time required to earn an online nurse practitioner doctorate depends on several factors, including part- or full-time status, course availability, and whether courses are individually paced or cohort-based.
-Enrolling in BSN to DNP programs or MSN to DNP programs will also affect the amount of time it takes to earn your DNP.
+On average, students can expect their online NP doctorate programs to last 3-6 years.
+The amount of time required to earn an online nurse practitioner doctorate depends on several factors, including part-time or full-time enrollment, course availability, whether courses are individually paced or cohort-based.
+Enrolling in BSN-to-DNP programs or MSN-to-DNP programs will also affect the time of study.

 Some DNP programs require students to go through the program in a cohort of fellow students who all take the same courses together.
 With this type of program, students have their entire program planned out with a set graduation date.
 However, sometimes the cohort learning approach takes longer since students can't set their own pace.